 5. Use DIY photography for test listings

 Once you’ve sourced your test product locally, create a listing.
-A crucial part of this is the photography.
+A crucial part of this is the product photography.
 But, remember, we are only testing the product now and depending on the results, may decide to make changes or even sell a completely different product.
 If you test ten different products and get professional photography done for each, that’s going to be expensive.

 Supplier images are not usually a good alternative, as they are often very poor.
 Even if they’re not poor, they are usually their clients’ images, and in some cases you would be in breach of copyright if you were to use them on Amazon.